-North Dakota KIDS COUNT is part of KIDS COUNT, a national and state-by-state effort to track the status of children, sponsored by the Annie E. Casey Foundation.
-Supported by the Center for Social Research at North Dakota State University, North Dakota KIDS COUNT measures the educational, social, economic, and physical well-being of children in North Dakota in order to inform local and state discussions about how to secure better futures for all of North Dakota’s children.
+North Dakota KIDS COUNT is a state and county-by-county effort to track the status of children in North Dakota.
+It is sponsored by the Annie E. Casey Foundation and supported by the Center for Social Research at North Dakota State University.
+By providing policymakers and citizens with benchmarks of child well-being, North Dakota KIDS COUNT seeks to enrich local and state discussions concerning ways to secure better futures for all children.

 Now Available! - Early Reading Proficiency in the United States.
 On January 28, 2014, this data snapshot was released by the Annie E. Casey Foundation.
 This report provides policymakers, advocates, and citizens with information on why it's critical that all children become proficient in early reading regardless of their race, socioeconomic level, or where they live.